 Idiopathic interstitial pneumonias

 The pattern of disease injury denoted as granulomatous is initiated by a cell-mediated immune response to a foreign or self protein.
 The response is initiated by a release of inflammatory cytokines.
 Activated immune cells, typically macrophages, then encircle and engulf the material that the immune system has failed to recognize in an antigen-specific fashion.
 Granulomata that sequester the unrecognized material are formed subsequently.
-This inflammatory process, once activated, can spread to the alveoli, which ...
+This inflammatory process, once activated, can spread to the alveoli, which renders ...